 Cook Inlet Keeper favored adding environmentally sensitive areas because natural gas condensates form in transmission pipelines and can pose environmental hazards.
 Cook Inlet Keeper also listed eight recent releases of natural gas pipeline condensates (spills of up to 10 gallons of condensate) in the Cook Inlet region in Alaska.

 The State of New York, Office of the Attorney General recommended including pipelines within the Great Lakes because of environmental sensitivity.

-The Washington State Department of Ecology recommended including unusually sensitive areas and navigable waterways as high consequence areas, because these may be affected by a fire ignited by a gas pipeline rupture.
+The Washington State Department of Ecology recommended including Start Printed Page 50832unusually sensitive areas and navigable waterways as high consequence areas, because these may be affected by a fire ignited by a gas pipeline rupture.
 The Department also recommended that we require operators to consult with state and local government officials to identify environmentally sensitive areas.

 The Washington Utilities and Transportation Commission urged RSPA to include environmentally sensitive areas in the definition.
 The Commission explained that a habitat for a threatened or endangered species in the heat affected zone could be destroyed by a pipeline rupture and ignition.
 The Commission also urged that operators be required to consult with state and local government agencies to ensure that environmentally sensitive high consequence areas have been correctly identified.